amitxv/PC-Tuning/docs/post-install.md

     PowerShell C:\XHCI-IMOD-Interval.ps1
     ```

+- To determine whether changing the IMOD interval is taking effect, you can temporarily set the interval to ``0xFA00`` (62.5Hz).
+If the mouse cursor is visibly stuttering upon movement, then the changes are successfully taking effect

 ## Configure Control Panel

 It isn't a bad idea to skim through both the legacy and immersive control panel to ensure nothing is misconfigured.